Azure/AzureDataLake/docs/GettingStarted.md

 1. Write down the given Subscription ID.
 You'll need this later.

 #### Email your TAP Buddy
 Send your Subscription ID to your TAP Buddy to receive access to Azure Data Lake.
+This step will take up to 1 business day to be completed.

 #### Install Azure Data Lake
 1. Download the [Azure PowerShell module here](https://github.com/MicrosoftBigData/AzureDataLake/releases/download/PowerShellSDK/AzurePS_KonaDataLake.zip).